Uke-Messaging/uke-pallet/README.md

 }
 ```

 You can then run the node as normal and utilize the pallet as needed.
+If you have any doubts or issues, feel free to look at the [`uke-node`](https://github.com/Uke-Messaging/uke-node) implementation for clarification.

 License: Apache 2.0